54SkyXenon/Dungeon-Dice-Monsters/README.md

 # Dungeon-Dice-Monsters

-Brandon Liang's APCS A final project for Per.
+EDIT: THIS IS THE BUGGY UNFINISHED VERSION SORRY Brandon Liang's APCS A final project for Per.
 1 Reid 2016-2017.
 This is a spinoff of the original Dungeon Dice Monsters game in Yugioh Season 0 (1998) from episodes 25-27.